-The school reopened fully in September 2019 and, given the additional educational benefits it could provide, we brought forward plans to install the weather station in the garden.
+The school reopened temporarily in September 2019 and, given the additional educational benefits it could provide, we brought forward plans to install the weather station in the garden.
 Students of the school’s alternative education hub were delighted to be able to help with installation of one of the data collection points.
 Alternative education is now able to include the complexities of the Beaufort scale and wind speed, changes in air pressure, temperature, daylight and rainfall and how these impact on plant life, wildlife and the environment.
 Trainees will eventually benefit from similar teaching.
 The station is also linked to the Met Office in Exeter as one of its response points.

 Thanks to the support of our donors we have been able to maintain progress on planned infrastructure elements and keep the project ticking over until the situation improves.
 Groundwork for the polytunnel has begun and plants for the sensory garden are now ready.
 As we have no staff costs, our running costs can be kept as low as possible although some, such as insurance, are unavoidable.
-Lockdown 3 has brought everything except maintenance and infrastructure to a halt once again and with Covid-19 numbers still very high in the South West only students are currently able to benefit from sessions in the garden.
-However, with the vaccination programme now under way normality may return in the Spring.
+Lockdown 3 brought everything except maintenance and infrastructure to a halt once again and with Covid-19 numbers still very high in the South West only students are currently able to benefit from sessions in the garden.
+However, with the vaccination programme well on the way to completion normality may return in the Autumn.
 We are determined to start training again as soon as regulations and restrictions allow.